DonovanAndrews300/Hangtime/README.md

 ## Built With

 * React on the front-end
-* Node and express on thee backend
+* Node and express on the backend
 * Mongodb as the Database